 What are your core beliefs?

-Your branding is everything.
+Branding is everything.
 Without your branding, you provide your customers one less reason as to why they should invest in such a product or service.
 Analysing examples like Apple and Nike, give us a detailed point of a view of what they have prioritised.
 They both understand that there are a vast number of competitors that provide the same service as them.
 So, what do they do?
 Provide their products and services in such a way, that both fits the identity of their brand, while simultaneously presenting themselves as a brand that can offer something their competition can’t, even if they’re in the same industry.